Frequently Asked Questions

 Can financial aid be used to cover housing?

 Potentially.
 The university directly applies financial aid awards to the student account.
 Tuition is the first fee to be covered.
 If there is aid "left over" after tuition has been paid, it will then be credited to other charges, such as housing and dining.
 The promise of financial aid cannot be substituted for the application fee and prepayment amounts.
 These are due separately, up front, at the time of application.
-Rent and meal plan charges are then due each semester.
+Housing and meal plan charges, along with all other student account charges, are due each semester.